Repairs and improvements if you're an agricultural tenant

 Your landlord's repair responsibilities

-Your landlord must give you the equipment necessary for you to farm the land properly.
+Your landlord must give you the right equipment to farm the land properly.
 This is called fixed equipment.

-It must be in a good state of repair before your tenancy begins.
-If fixed equipment becomes unusable through natural decay or wear and tear, your landlord must replace it.
+Fixed equipment must be in a good state of repair before your tenancy begins.
+If it becomes unusable through natural decay or wear and tear, your landlord must replace it.

 Fixed equipment includes: